19th May 2021

 Giving back by donating a lump sum of money wasn’t the approach we wanted to take.
 We felt we could add more value by donating our time, skills and expertise to an industry that needs the resources.

-The cyber security industry has come an incredibly long way since I started my career.
-The general public understanding of cyber security has dramatically increased and it now filters into organisations at all levels.
+The industry has come an incredibly long way since I started my career.
+The general public understanding of security has dramatically increased and it now filters into organisations at all levels.

 The landscape of IT security is also growing.
-There are so many new products, services and specialisms within cyber security as a result of the heightened awareness.
+There are so many new products, services and specialisms within the industry as a result of the heightened awareness.

 “Regulatory updates like GDPR have changed the reasons why businesses care about security.”